gvwilson/sensibleadventures/coriandel/coriandel.md

 Kerrem cleared his throat.
 "Yes, well, I think it's a good idea, but Vurt's not quite as keen.
-Afraid the judge might hobble him for unnecessary delay if he starts his bouts with a half-hour recitation."
+Afraid the judge might hobble him for unnecessary delay if he spends half an hour enumerating the flaws in his opponent's ancestors."
 He sighed theatrically.
-"Sad times / When people sip Art / Who should bathe in it."
+"Sad this age / When people sip Art / Who should bathe in it."

 I frowned.
 "That's Udiwar, isn't it?"